lukepate/logger/aritcle.md

 # Adding Server Logs to your Node.js App

-# Why do we need  logging?
+## Why do we need  logging?

-Any serious application with active users needs to be maintained.
+Any good application with active users needs to be maintained.
 Part of that  maintenance phase consists of  analyzing your application's activity for potential bugs.
 Effective logging in some cases may become the last line of defense

 Ask anyone who's ever had to debug any serious production bug without efficient logging and they'll most likely agree and bring up some horror story.